isadoo/isadoo/README.md

 - 📫 How to reach me: jeronimosiabela at gmail.com

-I am interested in population genetics and theoretical evolution!
+I am interested in population and quantitative genetics